rapidsai/cugraph/docs/cugraph/source/nx_cugraph/nx_cugraph.md

 You will observe a run time of approximately 7 minutes...more or less depending on your cpu.

-Run the command again, this time specifiying cugraph as the NetworkX backend.
+Run the command again, this time specifying cugraph as the NetworkX backend.
 ```
 user@machine:/# NETWORKX_BACKEND_PRIORITY=cugraph ipython bc_demo.ipy
 ```